piedomains package

 • domains (list[str]) – List of domain names or URLs to collect content for

-• archive_date (str or datetime, optional) – For historical analysis
+• archive_date (str | datetime | None) – For historical analysis

-• collection_id (str, optional) – Identifier for this collection
+• collection_id (str | None) – Identifier for this collection

 • use_cache (bool) – Whether to use cached content when available